alttch/bma-info/roboplc/flashing.rst

 * **remote.timeout** max API timeout (keep it high enough for binary uploading)

 * **build.cargo** cargo executable.
-If not specified, *cross* is used if present in the PATH, otherwise the compilation is fell back to the default *cargo*
+If not specified, *cross* is used if present in the PATH, otherwise the compilation falls back to the default *cargo*

 * **build.target** the remote target architecture.
 If not specified, the host